yiyins2/CS320-SU23/p1/README.md

 <img src="img/tester.png">

 Please keep in mind that even though your code might clear the tester on your local VM, it might fail the tester on the submission portal.
 It is your responsibility to check that your submission clears auto-grader on the submission portal (course website).
-You will receive a canvas message when the auto-grader test results are ready - **PLEASE DO NOT IGNORE** THAT and make sure to check your auto-grader test results on time.
+You will receive a canvas message when the auto-grader test results are ready - **PLEASE DO NOT IGNORE THAT** - and make sure to check your auto-grader test results on time.

 ### Q2: what is `error`?